Temporary closure of our Advocacy Service Waiting Lists

-Our specialist trauma-informed support services are open to women, all members of the trans community, non-binary people and young people aged 12 – 18 who have experienced any form of sexual violence at any time in their lives, by abusers of any gender.
+Our specialist trauma-informed support services are open to all survivors aged 12 and over, who have experienced any form of sexual violence at any time in their lives, by abusers of any gender.
 This includes rape, sexual assault, sexual abuse, child sexual abuse and commercial sexual exploitation.

 We also provide support to family, friends and partners and agency workers who are in a supportive role.

-We will listen, believe and support women, all members of the trans community, non-binary people and young people aged 12-18 of any: race; ethnicity; age; sexual orientation; disability; gender identity (and non-binary people); class/social status; immigration status; religious and cultural background.
+We will listen, believe all survivors aged 12 and over, of any: race; ethnicity; age; sexual orientation; disability; gender identity (and non-binary people); class/social status; immigration status; religious and cultural background.